PledgeMusic: Early successes

 Ginger Wildheart was awarded the 2012 Classic Rock Awards 'Event of the Year' award for his PledgeMusic campaign.

-By 2013, roughly thirty artists that used the site had subsequently signed label recording contracts.
+By 2013, roughly thirty artists who used the site had subsequently signed label recording contracts.

 In 2014, PledgeMusic reported a 90% campaign success rate (higher than Kickstarter or Indiegogo), with most artists raising an average 140% of their goal.
 PledgeMusic and Lynda.com teamed up to produce a documentary about 'super fans' and their role in the future of the music industry.
 The documentary features footage and interviews from SXSW and interviews with artists such as Nicole Atkins and San Fermin.

 Payment issues since 2018

 In early 2018, reports emerged of artists not being paid in accordance with their agreements with PledgeMusic.
 Also at that time, PledgeMusic's accounts for 2017 had not been filed with Companies House in the UK and by then were 4 months overdue.
 On 24 January 2019, PledgeMusic issued a statement via its blog page that claimed the company was having "discussions with several strategic players in the industry who have an interest in the PledgeMusic platform" and that it expects "payments will be brought current within the next 90 days."

 On January 29, PledgeMusic founder Benji Rogers issued a statement saying he was returning to the company as "a volunteer strategic advisor and observer to the board."
 While the company was still working to "sort the back payments issue", Rogers claimed that "all funds coming into the company from now on will be managed by an independent third party (to be named soon)."

 In February 2019, a company charge was placed on PledgeMusic by Sword, Rowe & Company LLC.

 On May 3, a report was published in Digital Music News in which a leaked email was quoted, apparently sent from Robbie Wirdnam, an assistant manager at FRP Advisory LLP, who, according to the email, were due to be appointed as administrators for the winding up of PledgeMusic.com.
-The email was attempting to find potential buyers for all or part of the PledgeMusic business prior to selling off the company's assets.
+The email was attempting to find potential buyers for all or part of the PledgeMusic business before selling off the company's assets.